Hydrospheredata/hydro-serving/docs/src/main/tut/application.md

 position: 6
 ---

 __Application__ is a publicly available endpoint to reach your models.
-It allows you to use your most recent deployed production models via HTTP-requests, or configure is a part of Kafka streams.
+It allows you to use your most recent deployed production models via HTTP-requests, gRPC API calls, or configure it as a part of Kafka streams.

 # Creating Application